trackdayr/docs/CONTRIBUTING.md

 To add images to the documentation you must place them inside the `src/assets/images/` directory.
 Then you can reference them in the markdown file using the following syntax:
 `![Image description](/assets/images/image-name.extension "Image title")`

+## Test your changes

+You can test your changes by running the website locally.
+In order to do that you must have [Node.js](https://nodejs.org/en/) installed on your machine ([yarn](https://classic.yarnpkg.com/en/docs/install) is used but optional).
+Then you can follow these steps:
+1. Run `npm install` or `yarn install` to install the dependencies
+2. Run `npm run dev` or `yarn dev` to start the development server
+3. Open your browser at `http://localhost:3000/`
+4. Make your changes and your browser will automatically refresh with the new content